hipe/tmx/autonomous_component_system/doc/issues/004-thoughts-on-ACS-isomorphisms.md

 such an audience.)

-code locations tagged with the subject tag may also be towards realizing [#006]#the-cold-eventmodel as the universal rule as opposed to just the norm..
+code locations tagged with the subject tag may also be towards realizing [#006.C.2] "the cold eventmodel" as the universal rule as opposed to just the norm..
 _